 - A smaller firm will perhaps have more localised opportunities, a more specific scope of expertise and new recruits would possibly be involved in a broader range of tasks in each project.

 Remuneration packages can vary enormously depending on the size of the practice, the level and experience of the applicant, location and so on.
-New entrants can earn £25,000-£35,000 (some in the region of £40,000) rising to over £50,000 within a couple of years.
+New entrants can earn £25,000-£40,000 rising to over £50,000 within a couple of years.
 The sector is attractive because the most senior partners in firms can achieve seven figure salaries.

 Some typical skills that consultants look for, and which are often identified in their selection criteria, are: